-We have created a training programme on modern slavery and human trafficking which will be launched in 2023 for our team members.
+We have created a training programme on modern slavery and human trafficking which was launched in the period for our team members.
 This role-specific training will look at how to spot the signs and what to do in response to a situation of possible human trafficking across all different teams.